Hurricane Matthew: Jamaica and Haiti brace for 'life-threatening' storm

 What about the US?

-The United States, taking no chances, started airlifting 700 family members of military personnel stationed at its naval base at Guantanamo Bay to Florida.
-It's unclear when the evacuees will be brought back, officials said.
+The United States, taking no chances, began airlifting 700 family members of military personnel stationed at Guantanamo Bay to Florida.
+It's unclear when the evacuees will return, officials said.

 Base officials said remaining personnel would seek shelter in designated locations including their homes.

-The 61 prisoners still detained at the facility that holds terror suspects would not be evacuated, officials added.
+Early Monday morning, forecasters cautioned it was too early to predict whether Matthew would directly strike the United States.

-Early Monday morning, forecasters cautioned that it was too early to predict whether Matthew would directly strike the US.
+"This dangerous storm will be closely monitored," the National Hurricane Center said.

-"This dangerous storm will be closely monitored," the National Weather Service said.
+CNN's Faith Karimi, Joe Sterling, Joe Sutton, Patrick Oppmann, Michael Holmes, Lindy Royce and Eliott C. McLaughlin contributed to this report.